grange85/ahfow-www/collections/_posts/2004/2004-01-19-audio-damon-naomi-this-car-climbed-mt-washington.markdown

 - damon & naomi
 tags: []
 ---

-<p>Sorry that this months track is a bit late (again); Sorry that I'm raiding a show I've used before; Sorry it's been so long since the last Damon & Naomi TOTM. <br />This recording is from the show in London in May 2001.
+Sorry that this months track is a bit late (again); Sorry that I'm raiding a show I've used before; Sorry it's been so long since the last Damon & Naomi TOTM.

+This recording is from the show in London in May 2001.
 Damon & Naomi are accompanied by Kurihara on guitar.
 "This Car Climbed Mt.
-Washington" has been top of the "Favourite Damon & Naomi Track" category for nine consecutive surveys.</p>
+Washington" has been top of the "Favourite Damon & Naomi Track" category for nine consecutive surveys.

 [Damon & Naomi - This Car Climbed Mt.
 Washington (mp3)](http://www.box.net/shared/3k365l4jrx)